 Grading of clinical work will be based on 60% on the categories in the Clinical Evaluation Tool (CET) which is pass fail and 40% other activities.
 In preceptor-based upper division clinical, the semester-long assignments will make up the points in establishing the clinical grade for passing.
 There must be a passing grade on the CET as well as a minimum letter grade of C in the clinical assignments to pass the 76% passing percentage in the clinical course.
 For many of the clinical nursing courses, particularly the lower division courses, students will receive verbal and/or written feedback daily, regarding their progress.
-For upper division clinicals, students may conduct a midterm and final self-assessment of their clinical performance as defined by the course instructor.
+For upper division clinicals, students may conduct a midterm and final self-assessment of their clinical performance as described in their CET or a midterm and final self-assessment of their clinical performance as defined by the course instructor.
 Remediation Plans may be indicated as directed by faculty.